fadhleryani/blacklab_zaebuc_corpus/README.md

 `git submodule update --init --recursive`

+## to run on the local tomcat, make sure to set paths on the following two files:

+- data/index-configs/blacklab-frontend.properties:

+ corporaInterfaceDataDir=[absolute path to data/index-configs/projectconfigs directory]

+- data/index-configs/blacklab-server.yaml:

+set absolute path to data/index/zaebuc-written

 ### note on tomcat jdk
 if things don't work might have to make sure tomcat is using jdk11, by checking tomcat@9/bin/catalina,